ClonyPDF home

 South Korea Visa Photo Requirements

 These specifications apply to the consulate-issued visa types covered on this page — tourist, business, student, and work.
-K-ETA's digital-only spec is called out separately in the row where it diverges.
+K-ETA's digital-only spec is called out separately in the rows where it diverges.
+Each rule links to the detailed standard in our passport photo rules library.

 RequirementSpecification

-BackgroundPlain white or light gray, no patterns or shadows
+BackgroundPlain white or light gray, no patterns or shadows.
+See background colour rules

-File formatJPG or PNG for digital upload; standard photo paper for consulate prints
+File formatJPG or PNG for digital upload; JPG only for K-ETA.
+Standard photo paper for consulate prints

-GlassesDiscouraged across all visa types covered here unless medically necessary; no glare or frame obstruction if worn
+GlassesDiscouraged across all visa types covered here unless medically necessary; no glare or frame obstruction if worn.
+See glasses rules

-ExpressionNeutral, mouth closed, eyes open, both ears visible, looking directly at the camera
+ExpressionNeutral, mouth closed, eyes open, looking directly at the camera.
+See smile rules

 Photo ageTaken within the last 6 months for every visa type on this page